 Our broadcast advertising revenue is earned from the sale of advertisements broadcast by our stations.
 Although no single customer represented more than 5% of our broadcast advertising revenue for the years ended December 31, 2016, 2015 or 2014, we derived a material portion of our non-political broadcast advertising revenue from advertisers in a limited number of industries, particularly the automotive industry.
 For the years ended December 31, 2016, 2015 and 2014, we derived approximately 22%, 24% and 21%, respectively, of our total broadcast advertising revenue from our customers in the automotive industry.
-Revenue from this industry represents a higher percentage of total revenue in odd-numbered years due to, among other things, the increased availability of advertising time, as a result of such years being the "off year" of the two year political advertising revenue from the automotive industry, or certain other industries, such as the medical, restaurant, communications and furniture and appliance industries, were to decline.
+Revenue from this industry represents a higher percentage of total revenue in odd-numbered years due to, among other things, the increased availability of advertising time, as a result of such years being the "off year" of the two year political advertising cycle.
+Our results of operations and financial condition could be materially adversely affected if broadcast advertising revenue from the automotive industry, or certain other industries, such as the medical, restaurant, communications and furniture and appliance industries, were to decline.